kanglicheng/code-school/react/readings/front_end_auth.md

 In all your projects that use frontend auth you will want this code in a file `/frontend/util/route_util.jsx`.
-Then you can simply import these components and use them anywhere you want to need a protected route.
+Then you can simply import these components and use them anywhere you need a protected route.
 For example, suppose we only want users to be able to write reviews if they are logged in.